ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Enumeration values other than "Disabled" are interpreted as a preference for choosing protocols that can make use of multiple paths.
 The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths.

+Setting this property to "Handover", "Interactive" or "Aggregate" may have privacy implications: It enables the transport to establish connectivity using alternate paths that may make users linkable across multiple paths, even if the Exposure of Alternative Addresses property (see {{altaddr}} below) is set to false.

 ### Exposure of Alternative Addresses {#altaddr}